Smile Solutions - Melbourne CBD

 Stressful life events, altered mood, sleep disorders (such as restless leg syndrome and sleep apnoea), smoking, alcohol, caffeine, and some prescription or recreational drugs are risk factors contributing to bruxism.
 However, many individuals suffer from bruxism without a clear cause.

-• joint pain or tenderness
+• Joint pain or tenderness in the jaw

-• headaches or migraines
+• Headaches or migraines

-• gum recession
+• Gum recession

-• tight or stiff shoulders
+• Tight or stiff shoulders

-• poor quality sleep.
+• Poor quality sleep

 What are the causes of TMD?